-Robert Zeller is a professional artist and writer.
+Robert Zeller is an artist and writer, living in Brooklyn.
 Zeller received a BFA from the Boston Museum School and Tufts University and an MFA from the New York Academy of Art.
-In addition, he continued his study of classical form with private anatomical study with the sculptor Sabin Howard.
-He also attended the Water Street Atelier with Jacob Collins, completing the program in 2 years.
+In addition, he continued his study of classical form with private anatomical study with the sculptor Sabin Howard, and also at the Water Street Atelier.

 He is the recipient of two Posey Fellowships in 1998 and 2000, respectively, and won a Pollock-Krasner Foundation Grant in 2007.
 Zeller has exhibited his artwork in Los Angeles, Houston, and Paris.

 In January 2009, he founded the Teaching Studios of Art, an school devoted to teaching tractional techniques to artists of all ages and skill levels.

 He has written a book about the Figure for Monacelli Press, called The Figurative Artist's Handbook which was released in April 2017.
 In addition, he has written essays for The Brooklyn Rail and Drawing Magazine.
 In 2014, he was the subject of a feature profile in Professional Artist Magazine.
 He has been quoted or written about in several national publications regarding The Teaching Studios of Art, including American Artist and Studios magazines.

 He is the co-curator of the upcoming exhibition, The New Baroque, at Booth Gallery in NYC in November 2017.
 The show is based on his book on the figure, but moves beyond the boundaries of the original text.